-Notice is hereby given that the Annual General Meeting (AGM) of Aniridia Network, a charitable incorporated organisation will be held online between 2pm and 4pm on 21 June 2020 to transact the business below in accordance with our governing document.
-It will be a session between online seminars as part of Aniridia Day.
+The Annual General Meeting (AGM) of Aniridia Network, a charitable incorporated organisation was held online on 21 June 2020 to transact the business below.
+It was held accordance with our governing document with adaptions due to restrictions relating to the coronavirus pandemic.
+It was a session between online seminars as part of Aniridia Day.

 - Minutes of the Aniridia Network 2019 Annual General Meeting to be agreed.
 Watch the video of the 2019 AGM.